huntfx/MouseTracks/README.md

-# Mouse Tracks
+# MouseTracks

-<i>Current Status: I've got a full time job, so development on this has slowed.
-My plan is to start fresh with a much cleaner code base, where it'll be a lot more stable and modular than the current version.</i>
+<i>Current Status: I'm actively working on MouseTracks 2.0.
+It's using the same backbone, but is being rewritten from the ground up with a shiny new interface.</i>

 Track and display mouse movements/clicks over time.
 Old movements will get faded so it can be left running indefinitely.